trap9/trap9.github.io/_drafts/mid-2011-mba-switch.md

 ---

 January 2012 my second mba arrived and I was happy from the beginning.
 It was elegant, powerful and sexy piece of metal.
 I stick to this 4GB RAM - 250 GB SSD beast up to now.
 But every autumn since I am becoming restless - I would like to get new better mba.
 But I need solid 'business case' to convince my rational myself prior I will buy one.
-Have I been given by enough reasons from Apple up to now?
+Have I been given enough reasons from Apple up to now?
 Nope.

 ### So, should I switch my mid 2011 for a new model?

-Well, I admit this very subjective question.
+Well, I admit this is very subjective question.
 So, what are priorities?
 What I use mba for?

 I do:

 * occasional programming in xcode/Objective-C or in MacVim/browser/ruby stack
 * maintaining of iPhoto Library of 20k+ pictures and short videos
 * basic video editing
-* listening music from my iTunes library of 1000 plus tracks
+* listening music from my iTunes library of 1000+ tracks
 * light work inside virtual mac machine
 * ordinary pc use cases (Mail, web, typing, docs)